fsgmhoward/opauth-tencentqq/README.md

 ----------------
 0. Make sure your cake installation supports UTF8

-1. Install Opauth-Sina:
+1. Install Opauth-TencentQQ:
    ```bash
    cd path_to_opauth/Strategy
    git clone git://github.com/fsgmhoward/opauth-tencentqq.git TencentQQ
    ```
-2. Create Tencent QQ Application at http://open.qq.com/ or http://connect.qq.com/  <*P.S.: The website data on these two sites are SEPERATED*>
+2. Create Tencent QQ Application at http://open.qq.com/ or http://connect.qq.com/  <**P.S.: The website data on these two sites are SEPERATED**>
    - It is a web application
    - Callback: http://path_to_opauth/qq_callback

-3. Configure Opauth-Sina Weibo strategy with `key` and `secret`.
+3. Configure Opauth-TencentQQ strategy with `key` and `secret`.

 4. Direct user to `http://path_to_opauth/tencentqq` to authenticate

-5.If `get_info_from_weibo` is TRUE, please ensure the permission `get_info` is enabled in the API settings and it is in `scope` parameter.
+5. `get_info_from_weibo` is set TRUE when you want to retrieve information from Tencent Weibo.
+If `get_info_from_weibo` is set TRUE, please ensure the permission `get_info` is enabled in the API settings and it is in `scope` parameter.

 Strategy configuration
 ----------------------